eericzzhao/cse15l-lab-reports/LabReport5.md

 ## Part 2 -- Reflection

 I felt that for the second half of the quarter, something that I learned before that I had not learned before would be using Vim.
 Learning how to edit code from the terminal is very interesting and something that I definitely need for future classes.
 Another one would be the `jdb` debugger.
 Although we only had a short introduction to it, Professor Politz taught me how to diagnose problems that allowed for step-by-step intervention in determining where the bug occurred.
+Finally, I thought that this class served as a decent introduction to `Git` as I most likely have to use Github extremely often in the future, and learning the functions for it is useful.
+I want to thank Professor Politz and all the TAs who made this class possible, especially for whoever is reading this final sentence of my Lab Report.